 Because of its natural multi-tenant environment, SaaS can reduce costs for both the software provider and the customer.
 Since operating and maintaining SaaS applications costs less, you can pass those savings to your customers.

 Additionally, transitioning to a Software-as-a-Service structure makes it much easier to scale your customer base.
-The tiered, “only pay for what you need” pricing structure typical of SaaS offerings may make your platform accessible to SMBs who otherwise wouldn’t be able to afford your services.
+The tiered, pay-for-what-you-need pricing structure typical of SaaS offerings may make your platform accessible to SMBs who otherwise couldn’t afford your services.

-Previously, we discussed how SaaS applications are designed with an accessible user interface.
-Customers can purchase their subscription and start using the software’s features immediately since the platform already feels familiar.
+SaaS applications are designed with an accessible UI.
+Customers can immediately purchase their subscription and use the software’s features since the platform already feels familiar.
 Most SaaS applications take this ease of use a step further.

-During the onboarding process, customers usually go through a tutorial, walkthrough video, or “tour” of the software.
-This is the provider’s way of showing customers how to best use specific functions and features, making the software accessible for new customers.
-SaaS providers will also provide ready-made templates which allow users to get up and running with just a few clicks of a button.
+Customers usually go through a tutorial, walkthrough video, or software tour during the onboarding.
+This tour is the provider’s way of showing customers how to best use specific functions and features, making the software accessible to new customers.
+SaaS providers will also provide ready-made templates that allow users to get up and running with just a few clicks of a button.

-With the traditional, single-tenant software model, a customer had to buy a new license for your software every time they wanted to install it.
-They also needed to ensure that each computer was properly configured for installation and updates.
+With the traditional, single-tenant software model, a customer has to buy a new license for your software every time they want to install it.
+They also need to ensure proper configuration for each computer for installation and updates.

 Since SaaS platforms run on the cloud, all the software providers would need to do is provision their cloud server to run another instance of the software.
-In as little as a few hours, your customers’ new software can be up and running, ready for use.
+Your customers’ new software can be up and running in as little as a few hours, ready for use.

 These are just a few advantages of hosting your software on a managed private cloud.
 Your customers won’t have to waste time with installation and configuration, both sides will see lower costs, and you can immediately and positively impact your customers’ businesses.